Home Courses Music BMus (Hons) Vocal Performance

 This module provides you with an opportunity to select an area of repertoire of your choice, and to develop this over an extended period.
 The graduate recital is an opportunity to present a longer and more challenging programme of work.

-You will develop your knowledge of a variety of repertoire in the three main languages being studied, with weekly lectures in French, Italian and German.
-You will be encouraged to consider the qualities that are required in shaping vocal tone, whilst developing skills in empirical research as they explore personal repertoires.
+You will continue to consolidate your knowledge of a variety of repertoire in the three main languages being studied.
+You will work to build confidence in assessing the qualities that are looked for in shaping vocal tone, as you further explore personal repertoires.

 Facilities